-We work with men through our A&E work and our parenting programme.
+We have recently started working with men through our A&E work and our parenting programme.

 Hospital based support

 The project is based within the Accident and Emergency Department at Southmead Hospital.
 The aim is to work with high risk victims who are not supported by other agencies.
 People often feel that hospital is a safe environment in which they can disclose information about any abuse they are experiencing.
 Many people attend A&E with vague symptoms/self-induced overdoses/deliberate self-harm/drug & alcohol misuse/pregnancy related concerns.
 The underlying reason is quite often domestic abuse, but this is only discovered if medical staff ask the right questions.
 Forced marriage and honour based violence cases are often identified by hospital staff also.